Skip to Content

 Long, sweeping beaches, towering mountains and (plenty!) of hidden gems are found dotted along a route known as the Inishowen 100.

-This 100 mile/161 km scenic route takes in many of Donegal’s top attractions, including Malin Head, Mamore Gap, Five Finger Strand.
+This 100 mile/161 km scenic route takes in many of Donegal’s top attractions, including Malin Head, Mamore Gap and Five Finger Strand.

-However, Inishowen offers more than just stunning scenery—its greatest charm lies in its people.
+However, Inishowen offers more than just stunning scenery – like many, my favourite thing about it is the people.
 Here, you’ll experience the true essence of an ‘Irish welcome.’

 Photos via Shutterstock

-Related Read: Check out my guide to 36 of the best things to do in Antrim in 2025
+Related Read: Check out my guide to 36 of the best things to do in Sligo in 2026

 Photos via Shutterstock